JanezSedeljsak/dotnet-app/README.md

 ## Short description
 It's a standard REST project, it uses "dotnet entity-framework" for storing data into a mssql database.
-The whole API is deployes on Azure - [here](https://travel-log.azurewebsites.net)
+The whole API is based around the idea of sharing your trips around the world...

 ## Frontend
 The frontend of the project is developed with React, available [here](https://github.com/JanezSedeljsak/travel-log-service-client)